mrregnar/Proj2TonyRefactor/README.md

-# proj2U2beMarina

-npm install in root of foodgridclient folder npm install in root of Git Clone where server.js is located
+npm install in root of foodgridclient folder npm install in root of server folder

+First:
-npm start in root of Git Clone directory (same folder as server.js)
+npm start in server folder
+Second:

-npm start in foodgridclient folder once NodeJS server is running
+Wait for server side to start then... npm start in foodgridclient folder

 Node JS server runs at http://localhost:3001
 REACT app runs at http://localhost:5000